 The concept for a Silent Morning Tea was developed by staff at Scope’s Communication and Inclusion Resource Centre in 2007.
-It is held every year at Scope’s Box Hill office.
 In 2012 the event was publicised more widely and numerous organisations and businesses registered to participate.
 There continues to be an ever increasing number of local, national and international registrations every year.
 Registering to participate is FREE.

 When you register to participate, we will email you a package of resources to download and use to plan and host your Silent Morning Tea.